 Have a Nagoya Morning – Breakfast Like a Local at Komeda’s Coffee

 Start your day like a real local by having a Nagoya Morning (also called a Nagoya Morning Service).
 At many cafes in Nagoya if you order a coffee in the morning (usually until 11 a.m.) you will get a toast and a boiled egg free or charge.
+Other variations include egg spread and Ogura toast.
 This service is called Morning (モーニング) and can only be found around Nagoya.

 I recommend you visit a cafe chain called Komeda’s Coffee that originated in Nagoya but can now be found all over the country.
 They serve delicious coffee and also have a simple but delicious menu for lunch or cakes in the afternoon.

 If you just arrived in Nagoya in the morning by train or bus you can find a Komeda’s Coffee close to Nagoya Station (there are about 5 close to the station, check Google Maps).
 Alternatively, if you have already spent one night in Nagoya you will probably also easily find one close to your accommodation.